lucaspin/til/java/byte-array-to-integer-conversion.md

-# Byte array to integer conversion

-The easiest way of converting an array of bytes representing a number into an integer is using `ByteBuffer.wrap()`:
+One way of converting an array of bytes representing a number into an integer is using `ByteBuffer.wrap()`:

 ```java
 int value = ByteBuffer.wrap(array, startIndex, length)